 The textiles and apparel industry is a global phenomenon.
 In addition to import/export and outsourcing, industry players involved in franchising, leasing, and distribution agreements should be aware of the cross-border risks they face.
 Contracts are increasingly cross-border in nature, and parties to international contracts will want to take care that their legal rights are preserved and their business goals achieved in multiple jurisdictions.

 In Ontario, we are party to the United Nations Convention on Contracts for the International Sale of Goods which is enacted domestically as the International Sale of Goods Act, R.S.O.
 1990, c.
 I.10.
-Our commercial litigation counsel has considerable experience in international sale and transportation contracts.
+Some members of our commercial litigation team have considerable experience in international sale and transportation contracts.
 An understanding of jurisdictional issues and the “conflict of laws”, the body of law used to determine the law to be applied to a dispute, is often central to an international or cross-border contract dispute.

-We have strength and experience in advising foreign clients involved in litigation or arbitration in Ontario and across its borders.
-We are often consulted in connection with litigation or arbitration in Ontario, Canada by those located in the United States, and in the past have been consulted by or retained in litigation by those (or matters located) in Alaska, California, Washington, Nebraska, Illinois, Missouri, Ohio, New York, New Jersey, Rhode Island, Massachusetts, North Carolina, Tennessee, Georgia, Louisiana, Florida and Texas.
+Gilbertson Davis LLP has lawyers who have experience in advising foreign clients involved in litigation or arbitration in Ontario and across its borders.
+Some of our lawyers are often consulted in connection with litigation or arbitration in Ontario, Canada by those located in the United States, and in the past have been consulted by or retained in litigation by those (or matters located) in Alaska, California, Washington, Nebraska, Illinois, Missouri, Ohio, New York, New Jersey, Rhode Island, Massachusetts, North Carolina, Tennessee, Georgia, Louisiana, Florida and Texas.